ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/social-sharing.md

 ### Enable When Enough Information Exists

 In order to share a rating, we need to have at least the brand, name, and rating entered.
-The button should be disabed until these are entered.
+The button should be disabled until these are entered.

 First we will test for it.
 This test belongs right after the `exists` test within the `share button` describe that we just created above.